Sat Mar 5, 2022 – 5:00 pm | Domenico’s #1

 *We were inspired by films such as: Faces (dir.
 John Cassavetes), Mean Streets (dir.
 Martin Scorsese), Mikey & Nicky (dir.
 Elaine May), Diner (dir.
 Barry Levinson), Fast Times at Ridgemont High (dir.
 Amy Heckerling), The Last Picture Show (dir.
 Peter Bogdonavich), and Dazed and Confused (dir.
 Richard Linklater)

-Educated at New York’s Center For The Media Arts, Steven James Creazzo studied television and video production and graduated with the highest GPA in his class.
+Educated at New York’s Center For The Media Arts, SJ Creazzo studied television and video production and graduated with the highest GPA in his class.
 Among his diverse body of work are two low-budget films, which he wrote, produced, directed and edited, a multiple award-winning dramatic short, an award-winning comedy variety show, and a host of industrial and documentary projects.